Team Secret: 2018

-2019
+2019–present

 At the KL Major, Team Secret were hailed as one of the favorites.
 After topping their group easily, the team went on to tear through the Upper Bracket, only dropping one game to Virtus.pro in the Upper Bracket Finals.
 Unfortunately for Secret, VP took their revenge in the Grand Finals in a nail-biting five-game series, where Secret were able to take a 2–1 lead but were unable to secure a final victory to take home the Major Championship.

 With the shuffle, the team achieved a couple major tournament wins, notably The Chongqing Major and the MDL Disneyland Paris Major.
 Team Secret had 14,400 points in the ranking of the professional season Dota 2 from Valve and occupy the very first place in it with Puppey being voted as the MDL MVP.

 They played 8 games on the last day MDL Disneyland Paris Major winning through the upper bracket and coming to win the finals in style.
 Zai was a major factor in making space with his Mars for Nisha and MidOne.
 Nisha had the most last hits at 35 min in the tournament.
 Team Secret would go on to win the finals in a very convincing manner with a results of 3–1 over Team Liquid.

+In November 2024, Team Secret competed in the group stage of the 1win Series Dota 2 Fall.